fsoares22/Book-Recommender-System/README.md

 # csdalab1
-Simple Book Recommender app system using collaborative filtering.
+This is a simple Book Recommender app system using collaborative filtering.
+In this repository there are a few files:

 app.py is the app file, requirements are required packages, Procfile to declare a process type.